PhilipKienzl/scanservjs/README.md

+# simple mod
+of scanservjs to support automatic document feeder (Epson Stylus SX6200FW) after Scan is hit, you can choose to scan Flatbed / odd pages / even pages and finally merge the tifs to pdf

+# dependency
+libtiff-tools

 # scanservjs
 scanservjs is a nodejs port of scanserv.
 It's a simple web-based UI for SANE which allows you to share a scanner on a network without the need for drivers